lunaroyster/manim-repl/README.md

 ![The Rendered Video](https://i.imgur.com/MWBshCh.gif)

-Note: The manim command in step 3 may seem to end in an error: `No such file or directory: 'xdg-open': 'xdg-open'`.
-That's okay, the render should still have worked.
-The file explorer might take a bit to update with the new directory structure.
+Note: The file explorer might take a moment to update the new directory structure.

 ## Next steps: